AhmdNassar/SFND_Radar_Obstacle_2DFFT_CFAR/README.md

     end
 end
 ```
+## Steps taken to suppress the non-thresholded cells at the edges
-* The process above will generate a thresholded block, which is smaller than the Range Doppler Map as the CUT cannot be located at the edges of matrix.
-* Hence,few cells will not be thresholded.
-* To keep the map size same set those values to 0.
+The process above will generate a thresholded block, which is smaller than the Range Doppler Map as the CUT cannot be located at the edges of matrix.
+Hence,few cells will not be thresholded.
+To keep the map size same set those values to 0.
+By sliding through the RDM matrix, and checking for value in each cell; then if value is different from 0 or 1, then assign it the value 0:

 ```
 RDM(union(1:(Tr+Gr),end-(Tr+Gr-1):end),:) = 0;  % Rows
 RDM(:,union(1:(Td+Gd),end-(Td+Gd-1):end)) = 0;  % Columns
 ```
-* Display the CFAR output using the Surf function like we did for Range
-* Doppler Response output.
+Display the CFAR output using the Surf function like we did for Range Doppler Response output.
 ```
 figure('Name','CA-CFAR Filtered RDM')
 surf(doppler_axis,range_axis,RDM);
 colorbar;
 ```

-* Simulation Result
+Simulation Result

 <img src="imgs/CA-CFAR_Filtered_RDM.png" width="700" />